Last updated: 29 September 2021

 Transfers outside of the EU

-Intragen utilise some products or services (or parts of them) that may be hosted/stored in the United States of America, which means that we may transfer any information which is provided by you outside the European Economic Area (“EEA”) for the below purposes:-
+Some third party service providers used by us use data centres which are hosted in the United States of America, which means that we may transfer information which is provided by you outside the UK and/or the European Economic Area (“EEA”).
+This is typically for the below purposes:-

 - storage of business correspondence, for instance electronic mail and letters;

-- storage and processing of business records, for instance contracts, proposals, quotations and invoices; and
+- storage and processing of business records, for instance contracts, proposals, quotations, project management and invoices; and

 - storage and processing of records to manage our relationship with your business.